devicefactory/df1-manual/howto_rpi.md

 Here, you'll learn how to communicate with DF1 using Raspberry Pi.
 But before we begin, we need to make sure Raspberry Pi is equipped with all the necessary parts.
+The tools and techniques presented here is not specific to Raspberry Pi.
+In fact, all of this work on linux machines as well.

 ## Prerequisites